keyonvafa/indigo/_posts/2017-02-10-tweet-counts-poisson-glm.md

 I bought shares in four markets (two Yes's and two No's).
 The tweet count ended up being in one of the Yes markets, good enough for a 25% return.
 That's a great return, but it's too early to say anything conclusive about the model because $$N = 1$$.
 That being said, I'll continue to use the GLM because the results seem promising so far.

 ## Acknowledgments
 Thanks to <a href='http://www.columbia.edu/~swl2133/'>Scott Linderman</a> for suggesting an autoregressive GLM model.
 Also thanks to <a href='https://medium.com/@Teddy__Kim'>Teddy Kim</a> for various suggestions and brainstorming help.
+A final thank you to <a href='http://stat.columbia.edu/department-directory/name/owen-ward/'>Owen Ward</a> for suggesting the connection between spikes and debates in the model.